VESTEC-EU/vestec-system/WorkflowManager/README.md

 ## Files
 * `workflow.py` -  Contains the machinery of the workflow.
 Should be imported by anything that wants to use the workflow functionality
+* `lock.py` - Contains code around making specific handlers atomic.
+This is automatically imported by workflow.py
+* `persist.py` - Contains code for handlers to persist data.
+This is automatically imported by workflow.py
 * `manager.py` - This is a process that executes the workflow
 * `fire.py` - Contains example handlers for the forest fire workflow
 * `MesoNH.py` - Contains example handlers for MesoNH workflows